Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Background

 \section{Background}

 Trapped-ion platforms span multiple architectures and ion species \cite{Bruzewicz2019}.
-Here we focus on two widely used systems: Penning traps with $^9\text{Be}^+$ and surface-electrode radio-frequency (rf) traps with $^{171}\text{Yb}^+$ and $^{40}\text{Ca}^+$.
+Here we focus on two widely used systems: Penning traps with $^9\text{Be}^+$ and radio-frequency (rf) Paul traps with $^{171}\text{Yb}^+$ and $^{40}\text{Ca}^+$.
 Penning traps employ a strong magnetic field to realize rigidly rotating two-dimensional (2D) crystals with hundreds of ions for quantum sensing \cite{Gilmore2021} and quantum simulation \cite{Bohnet2016}.
 The collective rotation complicates site-resolved qubit control, though demonstrated strategies mitigate this challenge \cite{Polloreno2022,McMahon2024}.
-In contrast, surface-electrode rf traps confine ions at static equilibrium positions, supporting both linear chains \cite{James1998} and 2D arrays \cite{Kiesenhofer2023}, and are widely used for quantum computing experiments with tens of qubits \cite{Chen2024}.
+In contrast, rf Paul traps confine ions at static equilibrium positions, supporting both linear chains \cite{James1998} and 2D arrays \cite{Kiesenhofer2023}, and are widely used for quantum computing experiments with tens of qubits \cite{Chen2024}.
 Both architectures have enabled quantum simulation and other NISQ-era applications \cite{Britton2012,Bohnet2016,Zhang2017,Pagano2018,Monroe2021}.
 There are also proposals for 2D crystals confined with static electric and optical potentials \cite{Sun2024}, hybrid Penning surface-electrode traps \cite{Jain2020,Jain2024}, and 3D arrays in Penning traps \cite{Hawaldar2024,Zaris2025}, which are not explicitly treated here but can be analyzed with the same framework.

 We use molecular dynamics (MD) simulations to compare the nonlinear motional dynamics of these architectures (Section~\ref{subsec:comparative_dynamics_across_different_architectures}).
-Figure~\ref{fig:crystal_energy_fluctuation_comparison} shows that 2D arrays exhibit stronger nonlinear energy exchange under typical experimental conditions than linear chains, with Penning 2D crystals displaying especially large axial fluctuations.
+Figure~\ref{fig:crystal_energy_fluctuation_comparison} shows that 2D arrays exhibit stronger nonlinear energy exchange than linear chains in simulations based on real experimental setups, with Penning 2D crystals displaying especially large axial (drumhead) mode energy fluctuations.
 These observations motivate a detailed analysis of their impact on quantum-gate performance in later sections.